aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

 ## A First Python experiment

-We start with a very simple experiment to evaluate the average number of random numbers required to reach 1 when summing them:
+We start with a very simple experiment to evaluate the average number of random numbers required to go over 1 when summing them:

 ```python